National Museum of Denmark Visitor Guide

 Good to know

-• Klunkehjemmet access: The Victorian apartment is usually only accessible on a guided slot, so don’t leave it to the end of your visit and assume you can walk straight in.
+• The Victorian apartment is usually only accessible on a guided slot, so don’t leave it to the end of your visit and assume you can walk straight in.

-• Crowd pattern: Rainy afternoons can feel busier than sunny ones because the museum is a popular indoor fallback in central Copenhagen.
+• Rainy afternoons can feel busier than sunny ones because the museum is a popular indoor fallback in central Copenhagen.

 Practical tips

-• Booking and arrival: General entry rarely needs advance booking, but English guided tours and Klunkehjemmet visits are the first things to fill in summer, so book those a few days ahead if they matter to you.
+• Booking and arrival: General entry rarely needs advance booking, but you should book tickets for any special events a few days ahead.

 • Pacing: Spend your best attention early on the prehistory and Viking rooms, because they carry the museum’s strongest objects and the densest crowds; the medieval rooms are quieter and easier later.